Convert Excel (XLS/XLSX) to PDF in Node.js — Step‑by‑step guide

 }

 By default, the resulting PDF will include a Nutrient watermark.
 To exclude the watermark, you can specify the license property with a key and appName when calling the load() function.
-For details on obtaining a trial license key, please get in touch with Sales.
+For details on obtaining a trial license key, contact Sales.

 1. Execute the script in your terminal to initiate the conversion process: